lapalisse/Geiger2/README.md

 That said, another way to handle more data would be to store values not every second, but every say 10 seconds.

+You'll probably want to modify the MEMORY_SIZE constant.

 Talk to me if you want this functionality.